picosh/docs/posts/irc.md

 toc: 2
 ---

+# Realtime chat

 All our realtime communication happens through IRC: #pico.sh @ [libera.chat](https://libera.chat).

+We are pretty friendly and an active group so please do not hesitate to come hang out with us.

 If you don't want to use our bouncer and just want to quickly connect to our channel, then we recommend